skillrepos/cc-adv/labs.md

   Reason: The transcript shows the output: "14 passed, 0 failed" …
 ```

 **Action:** Read the **Reason:** line.
-That is the evaluator — a separate Haiku call — saying *why* it accepted, and it is the whole mechanism: the evaluator has **no tools**, so it can only judge what Claude already put in the transcript.
+That is the evaluator — a separate call — saying *why* it accepted, and it is the whole mechanism: the evaluator has **no tools**, so it can only judge what Claude already put in the transcript.
 That is why the condition names a *command whose output lands there*; "the code is clean" would be unjudgeable.

-> **Why you only see one verdict.** The evaluator returns one of three: **not yet met** — the reason feeds back as guidance and Claude takes another turn; **met** — what you just saw, printed as `Goal achieved`; **impossible** — the condition can never hold, so the goal clears and the run is recorded as failed.
-A one-turn success skips straight to the second, which is why there is no loop to watch here.

 ![goal verdicts](./images/ccadv20.png?raw=true "goal verdicts")